camiladuartes/GRAAL/README.md

 $ ./build/run_tests
 ```

-# Parte 2: Compiling the Driver Application
+# Part 2: Compiling the Driver Application

 Remember that to compile the driver application we must first complete the library implementation.